go.to/

 Applauso in Stockholm - May 1980

 The video "Gracias por la musica" featured all four members in the outfits they even had on the cover of the "Gracias..." album.
-In "Conociendome Conociendote" the group members had ordinary clothes.
+When performing "Conociendome Conociendote" the group members had other outfits.
 At the end of the show Benny opened up a bottle of champagne and the foursome sang together a traditional Swedish song.
 All ABBA members seemed to be totally relaxed and happy.

 Super Trouper - the album

-The Spanish edition of the 1980 studio album "Super Trouper" featured two tracks in Spanish "Andante Andante" and "Felicidad" (Happy New Year)-
+The album "Super Trouper" for Spanish language territories featured two tracks in Spanish: "Andante Andante" and "Felicidad" (Happy New Year)-

 In November Björn promoted both the TV special "ABBA in Concert" and the new album "Super Trouper" in Madrid.
 He gave a 5-minute interview for "Aplauso Especial" in fluent Spanish.
 Spanish TV showed the ABBA in Concert show the same evening.